ltd08a/Database-Blueprints-and-Creation/README.md

 ### Part II
-Database Creation with MySQL for Jaunty Coffee Company This section will be used to display the use of SQL in MySQL to create a database, tables, and perform queries.
+Database Creation with MySQL for Jaunty Coffee Company This section will be used to display the use of SQL in MySQL Workbench to create a database, tables, and perform queries.

 ### Files
 Data_Normalization.pdf: A pdf showing the normalization process followed